fbpx

 Dr Paul Frazier

 I am one of the Project Directors for the MER Program.
 I also organise and implement the communication strategies for the MER Program in the Warrego-Darling Selected Area.
-My role involves liaising with all stakeholders and analysing, writing up and communicating our findings with CEWO through our annual reports.
+My role involves liaising with all stakeholders and analysing, writing up and communicating our findings with CEWH through our annual reports.

 Dr Mark Southwell